-Should New Hampshire approve more wind farms?
+Should New Hampshire approve more wind power projects?

 By: LFDA Editor